John Henniker-Major, 8th Baron Henniker: Diplomatic and later career

 After the war he returned to the diplomatic service and served at the British Embassy in Belgrade from 1945 to 1946, as Assistant Private Secretary to the Foreign Secretary Ernest Bevin from 1946 to 1948, at the Foreign Office from 1948 to 1950 and at the British Embassy in Buenos Aires from 1950 to 1952.
 From 1953 to 1960 he was Head of the Personnel Department at the Foreign Office.

 In 1960 Henniker was appointed Ambassador to Jordan, a post he held until 1962, and was then Ambassador to Denmark from 1962 to 1966.
 He served as Assistant Under-Secretary of State from 1966 to 1967 but declined the ambassadorships to Brazil and the Republic of Ireland as he wanted to stay in England.
 In 1968 he became Director-General of the British Council, which he remained until 1972, before being invited to resign by Lord Fulton on the pretext of his wife's failing health.
 Henniker devoted the later part of his life to charitable causes, especially in Suffolk where his family had their ancestral seat.

 In 1980 he succeeded as eighth Baron Henniker on the death of his 97-year-old father and assumed his seat in the House of Lords.
-In the Lords, he briefly served as a spokesman for the Liberal Democrats.
+In the Lords, he sat on the Social Democratic Party (SDP) benches, having joined the party upon its foundation in 1981, and following its demise he briefly served as a spokesman for the Liberal Democrats.
 He was made a CMG in 1956, a CVO in 1960 and knighted a KCMG in 1965 New Year Honours.